alcherk/SampleCode/LazyTableImages/ReadMe.txt

 - Renamed a defined constant in IconDownloader to be less confusing.
 - Fixed a bug in IconDownloader that may cause a downloaded app icon to not be resized properly.

+Version 1.2
+- Deployment target set to iPhone OS 3.2.

+Version 1.1
+- Fixed crashing bug in didReceiveMemoryWarning, upgraded project to build with the iOS 4 SDK.

+Version 1.0
+- First version.

 ===========================================================================
-Copyright (C) 2012 Apple Inc. All rights reserved.
+Copyright (C) 2013 Apple Inc. All rights reserved.